 Kawthong is located in southernmost tip of Myanmar, 800 km from Yangon itself.
 Kawthong retains the atmosphere of a fishing village.
 Kawthong is a busy fishing post, although most of the catch is ultimately sold in Ranong, where it fetches better price.
 It does a successful trade in raw rubber and cashew nuts.
-The town always seems to be noisy, largely due to the constant roar of motorbikes.
-Nowadays the town is also busy with new cars as the economy is thriving.
-A lot of tourists use the border post in Kawthong to cross over into Thailand via Ranong.
+The town always seems to be noisy, largely due to the constant roar of motorbikes, which are the main means of transport.
+To go anywhere, you hop aboard one of the bikes as a pillion rider.
+There are few cars, mainly because of lack of good roads.

 Mwe-Daw or Relic Island

 Mwe-Daw or Relic Island is home to two hilltop pagodas said to contain holy relics of Buddha.
 Because of this, the island is visited constantly by a stream of devotees, crossing over on a five-minutes boat ride from the mainland.

 In the Third Mile Pagoda , the main stupa is gilded with an octagonal base containing eight niches each filled with a seated Buddha.
 On the highest level, the Buddha sits on a lotus flower, protected by the Naga or serpent god, which curls its head over that of the Buddha.